-Please note, if your academic mentor and mentor are the same person, you can upload one CV to cover both sections d & e
+Please note, if your academic mentor and career mentor are the same person, you can upload one CV to cover both Sections c & d.

-Upload career mentor letter of support
+iv.
+Career mentor letter of support

 In this section you are required to upload the letter of support of your career mentor, completed using the letter of support template.